 Out of imagination creating weapon like this.
 Just like a huge rocket lunch system.
 Very very huge.
 Basical here is a big bunker with some presentation board and few physical objects.
 Still nice to visit this myterious place.

+Normally it would be just a bunch of tunnels.
 But if you read the signs, the history of the place comes to life.
 And there was a very pleasant man working there.
 He was very knowledgeable and did his best to answer any questions.

 It's chilling to imagine this was the place where the third reich was developing secret weapons to try and win WW2.
 Good reading panels to get the full explanation of what was going on in there as well as a video animation in the entrance.